Comoto-Tech/chassis/README.md

 Provides a way to customize an application instance by the application.
 This is helpful if you want to share a project but have multiple applications in it.

+### Multitenant support

+Using the built in AutoFac module to support multitenant.
+To use you just need to register an ITenantIdentification strategy which returns an instance of TenantIdentifier.

+Then you can load up `TenantOverrides` like Autofac `Modules` which will be scoped to the tenant specified.